 Conclusion

-Plaud NotePin makes it simple to turn speech into text.
-It is best for recording and then transcribing with high accuracy, not live captions.
-Use it for lectures, meetings, and ideas you don’t want to lose.
+Our devices: The Plaud Note and the Plaud NotePin makes it simple to turn audio to text.
+It is best for recording and then transcribing with high accuracy, as opposed to creating live captions.
+Plaud records first and then generates accurate transcripts you can review, edit, and share.

 FAQ